libewa/rpi-best-practices/README.md

 If you have a Pi 4 with its [case](https://www.raspberrypi.com/products/raspberry-pi-4-case/), it may be worth checking out the [official case fan](https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/) (after you have drilled holes into the lid to help ventilation).

 You can configure it with `raspi-config` (option P4).
 This requires a reboot.

+This isn't necessary on Pi 5, as a fan plugged into the FAN connector works out-of-the-box.

 ## Legal